-What is the role Physiotherapist doing?
+What is a Physiotherapist doing?
 Job description and responsibilities

 What does a Physiotherapist do?